dhh1128/sivanea.com/to-a-fisherwoman.md

 and hope someday to fill your net with treasure that I long to share, but dare not show you yet, not quite.
-For only when you truly come-- come to know, and then don't shy, in spite of my humanity-- then is when at last I'll know:
+For only when you truly come &mdash; come to know, and then don't shy, in spite of my humanity &mdash; then is when at last I'll know:
 I am not too alien to know.
 And only then can I deliver